 What is a Single-Family Rental?

-Single-family rentals, otherwise known as purpose-built SFR properties, are build-to-rent communities.
+A single-family rental (SFR), otherwise known as purpose-built SFR properties, are build-to-rent (BTR) communities.
 These communities are built exclusively for rental purposes and are a driving force behind investor interest.
 The two main product types of single-family rentals are build-to-rent single-family attached and build-to-rent single-family detached.
 Attached assets generally provide two or more bedrooms and are, on average, larger than a single multifamily unit but not as spacious as a typical two-plus bedroom home.
 Detached rentals are primarily found in suburban neighborhoods and platted on individual lots.
 These homes often include three or more bedrooms and are significantly larger than a multifamily unit.
 Build-to-rent communities also can include apartment-like amenities, such as a pool, clubhouse, and fitness center, intriguing renters who do not want to give up the perks of multifamily living.

 Single-Family Rental Development